Standard contractual clauses

 How long can I use old SCCs?

-The new standard contractual clauses must be taken into account for all newly concluded contracts from September 27, 2021.
+For all new contracts concluded from September 27, 2021 onwards, the new Standard contractual clauses be taken into account.
 Until then, the old SCCs could still be used, but these would then have to be replaced by the new SCCs by December 27, 2022 at the latest.

 I have a contract with old SCCs.
 Do I now have to replace these with the new SCCs?